industrial-edge/profinet-io-connector-getting-started/docs/Installation.md

 ![TIA_I_Device_Communication_Transfer](graphics/TIA_I_Device_Communication_Transfer.PNG)

 The output variables for the PROFINET IO controller are defined in the tag table.
 Open Default tag table in PLC.
 Create output variable `SignalsOut` with custom data type `typeSignals`.
+In Address field, enter the starting address of tag.
 Pay attention that transfer area is enough to store all variables.
-In Address field, enter the starting address of tag.

 ![TIA_Tag_Definition](graphics/TIA_Tag_Definition.PNG)

 Next, this tag needs to be populated.
 So, in PLC program, assign the respective values to the output variables (e.g. in OB1).
-Here everything from `"GDB".signals` is copied to `SignalsOut`.
+Here, everything from `"GDB".signals` is copied to `SignalsOut`.

 ![TIA_Main_OB1_Definition](graphics/TIA_Main_OB1_Definition.PNG)